Program management and PPM/Portfolio management: challenges and best practices

 5 keys to reaching your resource planning goals.

-Download the guide
+Download guide

-C) Improve control over risks and opportunities
+C) Improving control over risks and opportunities

-• To improve anticipation
+• Improve anticipation

-• To postpone deadlines when necessary
+• From postpone when necessary

 As a program management tool, Stafiz offers features to help you manage risks and opportunities:

-• Alerts to identify risks in forecasting
+• From alerts to identify forecasted risks

 • Synchronization with the work environment

-4. How to implement optimal program management?
+4. How to set up optimal program management?

 B) Define a clear strategy

-• Identify the objectives
+• Identify objectives

 The first step is therefore to define objectives and identify the key performance indicators (KPIs) that will be used to assess their performance

-• Build a roadmap
+• Building a roadmap

-• The list of projects belonging to the program
+• The list of projects belonging to the

 • A calendar